MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 Use of this is the same as t-norms and s-norms and you can define your own methods for implications.

-The 1st parameter of the custom function is the $\mu$ and the 2nd argument is an output range.
+The 1st parameter of the custom function is $\mu$ and the 2nd argument is an output range.

 ## rules.rs